roumilb/treeMaker/README.md

 | ``treeParams:`` | yes | An object which contains the options for the tree card |
 | ``link_width:`` | no | The width of the svg that linked the cards |
 | ``link_color:`` | no | The color of the svg that linked the cards |

-# Working on

-- [ ] Make the tree editable (add and remove card)
-- [ ] Allow people to create types and then assign them to card
-- [ ] Allow drag and drop in the editor

 # License